vlitzke/kitchenflies/cluster/README.md

 Since I am a part of a consortium that includes the University of St Andrews, I following this documentation to create an account to use on the cluster, which is quite helpful: <https://help.cropdiversity.ac.uk/guest-accounts.html>

-Then, you're going to want to install conda if it isn't already there.
-I’m going to install conda
+Then, you're going to want to install conda if it isn't already there:
+`install-bioconda`

+You will also want to create several different environments in which to run your projects.
+This helps you download tools + packages unique to that environment.

 # Daily Use